dda-derek-wendell/Documentation/_entries/1360_processbuilder.md

 >Setup > type "process builder" in Quick Find > click **Process Builder** (under Workflow & Approvals)

 ><p style="color:red">
 Start by creating the Process for Accounts<br>
-  You will change the process name accordingly when creating the process for contacts and leads111</p>
+When creating Contact and Lead processes, the process names will be "Set Source on Contact to Dodge Link" or "Set Source on Lead to Dodge Link" accordingly./p>

 >Click **New** button
   ・Process Name: **Set Source on Account to Dodge Link**
   ・The process starts when: **a record changes ** ・Click **Save**

 ![Process_Builder_NewProcess]({{ site.baseurl }}/img/1500/Process_Builder_NewProcess.png)

 >Click **Add Object**
   ・    Object: Choose **Dodge_Account**